26thavenue/wande/req.md

 - [ ] Connect the cart Item
 - [x] If there is no internet
 - [ ] Fix the search params
+- [ ] Confrim order to trigger the payment api and confirmation mail
+- [ ] Delivery fee
+- [ ] Add A suspense
 - [ ] Add more life e.gillustrations and all to the pages
 - [ ] Order page
 - [x] Fix the state